 Monika: I imagine you receive lots of questions from your Reddit audience.
 What do they usually ask you about?

-Jemma: I guess the question I got asked the most was about my weight loss when I first started hormone replacement therapy.
-It was a pretty dramatic change for me, something like 60–70 lbs in the first 4 or 5 months on hormones!
+Jemma: I guess the question I get asked the most is about my weight loss when I first started hormone replacement therapy.
+It was a pretty dramatic change for me, something like 60-70 pounds in the first four or five months on hormones!
 It was mostly a combination of muscle loss and cutting back on sugars in my diet.
+The transformation surprised even me, and it definitely impacted how I saw my body.

-Unfortunately, that rapid weight loss may have factored into some health issues late last year.
-I had to have emergency surgery to remove my gallbladder after it apparently started to split in half at work one night.
-The doctor treating me thinks that the weight loss may have triggered it.
-Of course, it was just speculation; but it was still a pretty rough couple of weeks to recover from.
-It definitely made me more aware of how quickly major body changes can have unexpected side effects.
+Jemma: Unfortunately, that rapid weight loss may have contributed to some health issues late last year.
+I had to have emergency surgery to remove my gallbladder after it apparently started to split in half while I was at work one night.
+The doctor treating me thinks the weight loss may have triggered it.
+Of course, it was just speculation, but it was still a pretty rough couple of weeks to recover from.
+This experience definitely made me more aware of how quickly major body changes can bring unexpected side effects and the importance of monitoring my health closely.

 Monika: What’s the most unexpected or unusual question you’ve received so far?